Video games in North Korea: PC games

 According to a 2018 survey of 8,500 North Korean households conducted by UNICEF, 18.7% of households owned a computer, and 1.4% of households could access the North Korean intranet.
-Illegally acquired foreign video games are popular among urban youth.
-These games are typically shared on USB flash drives.
+Illegally acquired foreign video games, typically shared on USB flash drives, are popular among urban youth.
 A North Korean defector who entered South Korea in 2019 claimed that North Korean police did not generally view the playing of foreign video games as a significant issue; they even viewed it as less serious than the consumption of foreign videos or music.
 They claimed that, if one were to be caught playing foreign video games, they could bribe police officers to avoid harsher punishment.

 The most popular PC video game is Counter-Strike.
-Although online matches cannot be played, it is still popular to play against bots.
+Although online matches cannot be played, it is still popular to play against bots or in LAN.
 Other popular PC games played in North Korea have included Grand Theft Auto V, FIFA Online, Command & Conquer: Red Alert, Age of Empires, DotA, and SimCity.
 Because most North Koreans do not have access to personal computers, computer cafés were popular places for gaming in Pyongyang in the late 1990s.
 According to Yonhap News Agency, computer cafés began to be granted permission to operate officially beginning on July 1, 2002.
 One such facility in Chongjin, documented in 2005, required a monthly membership fee of 20,000 North Korean won per month; by comparison, a typical North Korean person's salary was around 2,500 won per month.
 The business allowed access to the North Korean intranet and video games produced in North Korea and China.
 The download statistics page of the video game storefront Steam recorded only a single point of traffic from the entire country since 2013.
 PC Gamer suggested this to be "North Korea's only Steam user."

-In 2012, the North Korean game company Nosotek was commissioned by Koryo Tours to create Pyongyang Racer, a browser-based racing game that is marketed towards Western tourists.
+In 2012, Nosotek was commissioned by Koryo Tours to create Pyongyang Racer, a browser-based racing video game that is marketed towards Western tourists.
 It was inspired by retro arcade racing games.
 Hunting Yankee is a North Korean first-person shooter game about shooting American soldiers.

 In 2025, the North Korean government began to develop a computer gaming center in a facility with room for 300 PCs.
+In November 2025, images inside the gaming center were posted online and showed gaming stations equipped with high-end gaming PCs, monitors and headsets from the brand Republic of Gamers, which is a gaming PC brand of the Taiwanese company Asus.
+Games available at the center include entries from franchises such as Resident Evil, Counter Strike, Dota, Call of Duty, Command & Conquer: Red Alert, Warcraft, Starcraft, Ace Combat, The Last of Us, Crysis, and Halo.